robertpreshyl/allyshipseclabs-azure-tpot-threat-research/README.md

 ## 🚀 Project Overview

-This research project deployed a **T-Pot honeypot on Azure** with enhanced security controls via **NetBird** and **Elastic Fleet Agents** to capture and analyze real-world cyber attacks while maintaining a **zero-trust architecture**.
-Over the final 7‑day run, the deployment captured **451,000+ attack attempts** across multiple honeypots.
-Additionally, **Elastic Fleet Agents** collected **4.8+ million host monitoring events** from the T-Pot system, providing comprehensive visibility into both external attacks and internal system behavior through centralized Security Onion analysis.
+This research project deployed a **T‑Pot honeypot on Microsoft Azure** with enhanced security controls via **NetBird** and **Elastic Fleet Agents (ingested into a locally deployed Security Onion)** to capture and analyze real‑world cyber attacks while maintaining a **zero‑trust architecture**.
+Over the final 7‑day window, the deployment captured **451,000+ attack attempts** across multiple honeypots.
+In parallel, Security Onion recorded **18,300,651+ host telemetry events (Sep 4–13)** from the T‑Pot system and endpoints over the NetBird WireGuard network, providing comprehensive visibility into both external attacks and internal system behavior.
+NetBird’s 100.66.0.0/16 overlay also enabled secure, on‑the‑go access (including mobile) to dashboards and detections while away from home.

 > **🔄 Project Evolution**: This research builds upon my [Allyship Security Lab VPN - Cloud-Local SIEM](https://github.com/yourusername/allyship-securitylab-VpNSIEM) infrastructure, demonstrating the evolution from basic SIEM setup to advanced threat intelligence collection with enhanced security controls.

 ### 🎯 Key Technologies
 - **T-Pot** - The All-In-One Multi Honeypot Platform
-- **Azure VM** - Cloud infrastructure hosting
+- **Azure VM + Azure Blob Storage** - Cloud infrastructure hosting and durable data retention
 - **Security Onion** - Local SIEM for centralized analysis
 - **Elastic Stack** - Kibana dashboard, Elasticsearch OSQuery for data storage and Host Queries
-- **Let's Encrypt** - SSL/TLS certificate management
+- **Let's Encrypt** - SSL/TLS certificate management (Although Netbird Already provides wireguard secured tunnel)
-- **NetBird** - Zero-trust network access- Installed accross endpoints for NAT Passthrough, Secured Local/Cloud connections
+- **NetBird** - Zero-trust network access- Installed accross all endpoints endpoints for NAT Passthrough, Secured Local/Cloud connections, Access control to determine which endpoints have access when at home or away from home.
+(This is particular useful to be able to quickly view Security Onions Dashboards and Detections through Netbird 100.x.x.x/16)
 - **Elastic Fleet Agents** - Behavioral monitoring and log forwarding from all Local/Cloud endpoints to SIEM.
+- **OsQuery** - Query endpoints

 ## 🏗️ Architecture Evolution

 This project represents the **next evolution** of my Allyship Security Labs infrastructure.
 While my previous project established secure network connectivity between environments using NetBird and Security Onion, this honeypot deployment demonstrates how to securely expose internet-facing services while maintaining complete visibility and control.

 ### 🔧 Enhanced Architecture Components
-- **🔐 NetBird Zero-Trust Access**: Replaced direct SSH access with NetBird-managed WireGuard tunnels
+- **🔐 NetBird Zero-Trust Access**: Replaced direct SSH access with NetBird-managed WireGuard tunnels (connect/Access endpoints only with Netbird's IPs)
-- **📊 Elastic Fleet Integration**: Deployed agents to monitor host behavior and securely forward logs to local Security Onion
+- **📊 Elastic Fleet Integration**: Deployed agents to monitor host behavior and securely forward logs to local Security Onion (Again using Netbird's wireguard IPs , this ensures all data in-transit is encrypted and secured between endpoints)
-- **🎯 Comprehensive Threat Intelligence**: Captured and analyzed real-world attack patterns with behavioral context
+- **🎯 Comprehensive Threat Intelligence**: Captured and analyzed real-world attack patterns with behavioral context from T-port internet facing live attacks capture.

 ## 🎯 Project Highlights